himotoyoshi/carray/README.md

 3.0.x still moves: behavior can change between releases — see [CHANGELOG.md](CHANGELOG.md).
 3.1 is the first release meant to be depended on.

+## Contributing

+Bug reports and feature requests are welcome — please open an issue.

+**Before opening a pull request, read [CONTRIBUTING.md](CONTRIBUTING.md).**
+It is short, and it says which form a contribution is best sent in.
+A small, self-contained bug fix is fine as a pull request.
+Anything larger is better started as an issue: code here gets rewritten as a matter of course, so a patch for a larger change is likely to end up reimplemented rather than merged, and describing the problem gets you further than writing one.

 ## Install

 ```